 by Molly Idle

-When a flamingo meets a determined little girl, a friendship is born.
-And that friendship leads to a beautiful partnership.
+When a flamingo meets a determined little girl, an very special friendship is born.
+And that friendship quickly becomes a beautiful partnership.
 Flora and the Flamingo will dance their way right into your heart!
-(Click for my full review of Flora and the Flamingo.)

 Born in the Wild